31 March is Open Day at the UAntwerp Climate Team

 Breakout session 2: LEAF at Universiteit Utrecht – lessons learned & best practices

 LEAF stands for Laboratory Efficiency Assessment Framework.
 This framework was designed by University College London to help laboratories improve their sustainability by using resources such as energy, water, waste and materials more efficiently.
 It offers a structured approach for laboratories to reduce their environmental impact while improving operational efficiency, for example by optimising cold storage or freezer storage, making more efficient use of raw materials and raising awareness among laboratory users.
-Anne Nelisen, research policy officer for the Faculty of Science at Utrecht University, explains how Utrecht University is working on the LEAF programme.
+Anne Nelisen and Iris Bos research policy officers for the Faculty of Science at Utrecht University, explain how Utrecht University is working on the LEAF programme.

 Ambitious goals need a robust plan.
 A roadmap with a clear timeline and dedicated budgets to reach our climate goals is currently lacking at our university.
 What can we learn from other universities that are facing similar challenges?